Coming to France by train

 High-speed train (TGV)

 The InterRail Pass has always been the perfect companion to anyone exploring Europe as it provides a fun and economical way to see all that Europe has to offer.
-Visitors to France can purchase an InterRail France Pass priced from £90.
+Visitors to France can purchase an InterRail France Pass priced from £180 for adults.
 The key benefits of the pass are: the ability to choose dates of travel within 1 month, staying in one countryfor the Country Pass, or, for the Global Pass Unlimited 1st or 2nd-class travel within a month between 30 European countries.
 Special discounted fares are available on Eurostar services from London or Ashford to Paris or Lille, refer to the availability of fares in advance of expected travel.

 Bonus discounts on local museums and other attractions are also available, refer to information from InterRail for current deals on offer.